 Now I work with adults, youth, and children on issues that include relationships, schooling, anxiety, trauma, or addiction and I often help people through times of crisis, significant life transitions, or emotional distress.

-I am a member of a number of professional organizations both domestically and internationally and I currently live in central Mississauga with my wife and three children.
+I am a member of a number of different professional organizations both domestically and internationally and I currently live in central Mississauga with my wife and three children.